knightsUCF/CarRacing/Log.md

+# Setting Up Scaling on Menu Images

+The way that they set up the canvas scaling on Rushy Road is as follows:

+Locate the canvas element for the UI.

+Go to Canvas Scaler, and for UI scale mode choose "scale with screen size", and then for reference resolution use: x 1080, y 720.
+Then for Screen match mode use "match width or height".
+Then drag the height slider all the way to 1 for height.

 # Menu Screen Order

 - Screen 1: App logo comes up first (just a static image, so if scene is taking a moment to load we will not notice any stuttering with a static image).
 This is the same logo as the app thumbnail.
 A voxel chicken.